 - knowingly or recklessly causing the death of an unborn child by any physical injury to the mother.iv

-Arizona’s criminal laws say that a person acts recklessly when they are aware of and consciously disregard a substantial and unjustifiable risk.v
+Arizona’s criminal laws say that people act recklessly when aware of and consciously disregard a substantial and unjustifiable risk.v

 The risk in question must be of such a nature and degree that a disregard of it constitutes a gross deviation from the standard of conduct that a reasonable person would observe in the situation.vi

-Note that when a person kills another by driving recklessly, the offense is often referred to as vehicular manslaughter.
+Note that when a person kills another by driving recklessly, the offense is often called vehicular manslaughter.

 Note, too, that some states differentiate between voluntary manslaughter and involuntary manslaughter.
 Arizona law, however, does not make this distinction.
 Rather, manslaughter is often compared with negligent homicide, per ARS 13-1102.